proglang/proglang.github.io/src/teaching/24ss/concurrency.md

 Note that some tutorials will be held online, ***so keep an eye on the [schedule](#schedule)***.

+## Examination and Studienleistung

+To pass the course, you need a passing grade on the written exam.
+Additionally, you need to pass the Studienleisting, which entails actively participating in the Ilias quizzes.

 ## Schedule

 **If the schedule says "Tutorial", there is a tutorial.**